 - Takes a fair share of time to recharge fully.

-9. DJI Phantom 3 Standard: Buy Now
+9. DJI Phantom 3 Standard

 In case you are wondering why we have listed all the models of the DJI Phantom 3 in the list, that’s because each single model is actually built for specific users in mind.
 Whereas the Phantom 3 Professional, and Phantom 3 Advanced are made for people who want to take stunning photos, as well as videos.
 With that said, if you are wondering what’s the purpose behind the release of DJI Phantom 3 Standard, then you should know that this is the best drone in the market for beginners.
 It comes for a lot cheaper price than the price of the Phantom 3 Advanced and Professional, and while it’s doing that, it manages to make sure that it is the best budget oriented drones in the market.
 What makes it so special?
 Let’s find out.

 If you are worried that DJI might have compromised on the construction quality of the Phantom 3 Standard mainly because of the price, don’t be.
 The Phantom 3 Standard is built as nicely as the other Phantom drones that are currently available in the market, and that is certainly a good thing.
 With that out of the way, as for the design, almost everyone who is aware of the design language that goes into the Phantom series.
 For those familiar with the gold accents on the Phantom Advanced, you will be welcomed by somewhat better looking red accents on this model, and while a lot of people have questions regarding this colour, it actually goes really, really well with the overall white design of the drone itself.
 As for the construction or the build quality, it’s pretty solid.